yi-chen-roger/notes/MOOC/omscs/6200_ios/P3L2_Memory.md

 Translation
 - actual Physical generate done in hardware
+  - hardware dictate what type of memory management modes are supported.
+(Paging vs Segments or Both)
 - OS maintain the required information for translation such as page table

 ## 5. Page Tables